sillyjason/chatbot-cb-2/README.md

 1. Set up VM.
 I'm using AWS EC2 as an example.
 SSH into the machine, Run the startup script under templates/assets to clone this repo and set up dependencies

-2. Open templates/index.html, find the line "var socket = io.connect('http://localhost:5000')" and replace "localhost" with the Public IPv4 DNS of your VM.
+2. Enter the directory of the project.
+Open templates/index.html, find the line "var socket = io.connect('http://localhost:5000')" and replace "localhost" with the Public IPv4 DNS of your VM.

 3. Create a .env file with these variables.